Andrew-Jones657/andrew-jones657.github.io/Gallery.md

 <figcaption> Covington's German Element: Social Institutions from 1861 to 1920 </figcaption>
 </figure> <br>

+<p> Click on the image to be directed to the interactive map, desktop recommended. </p>

 <p> 2/4/2025 </p> <br>

 <div class="line"></div> <br>